mlabs-haskell/cem-script/docs/non_cardano_soa.md

 # Solidity verification

-## Comparsion of account-based and EUtXO verification
+## Comparison of account-based and EUtXO verification

 Solidity PL has commands for writing in Design-by-Contract style.
 They fail dynamically, and could have been fuzzed for a while.
 Same stands for arithmetic overflow and array bounds errors.
 Recently they got symbolic execution support as well.

-Overeflow and bound errors are less dangerous in Plutus, because they cannot lead to silentl logic bug, but they can be a reason for getting contract in stuck state as well.
+Overflow and bound errors are less dangerous in Plutus, because they cannot lead to silent logic bug, but they can be a reason for getting contract in stuck state as well.
 Complications arising from external contract calls support, and re-entrancy bugs in particular are absent in EUTxO model.